mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 LUKS with a simple filesystem is by far the simplest solution, and (probably) the "safest" for what regards setup complexity.
 LUKS can also be used with LVM2 for more "advanced" solutions, but it goes beyond the scope of this post.

 As I've mentioned previously, we are going to set up full encryption for system and user data, but not for the kernel, which will reside in UKI form inside the ESP.
-If you are interested in the more "paranoid" setup, you can find more information in the [Arch Wiki](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Encrypted_boot_partition_(GRUB)).
+If you are interested in a more "paranoid" setup, you can find more information in the [Arch Wiki](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Encrypted_boot_partition_(GRUB)).

 ### 2.1.1.
 Creating the LUKS container